Planning family holidays with kids

 Check that the beach is patrolled by lifeguards and the tides are predictable for safe swimming.
 Many beaches have rockpools or other areas that are good for small children, but check first that there’s nothing dangerous in them.

-For sun protection, take sunscreen and hats and consider buying your child a UV swim suit with long sleeves and legs.
+For sun protection, use sunscreen, wear hats and other sun-protective clothing, and consider buying your child a swimsuit with long sleeves and legs and an ultraviolet protection factor (UPF) rating of 50+.
 Sunglasses are also a good idea.

 Don’t forget to pack buckets, spades, balls and bats to play with on the beach.
 A pair of old runners can be useful for climbing through rocks.